cboiangiu/The-Forge.cmake/README.md

 # The-Forge.cmake

-> This repo together with [the-forge-starter](https://github.com/cboiangiu/the-forge-starter) are a work in progress.
+> This repo and [the-forge-starter](https://github.com/cboiangiu/the-forge-starter) are a work in progress.

 This repo contains a bunch of cmake files that can be used to build The-Forge with CMake.